Key takeaways:

 Vitamin E

 It’s unlikely for these to be an issue if you use them in small amounts to season your food.
 But consuming a large amount or taking any of these in supplement form could cause a problem.
-So, it’s best to check with your provider before taking any herbal supplements with Brilinta.
+So it’s best to check with your prescriber before taking any herbal supplements with Brilinta.

-Good to know: It’s a good idea to limit your alcohol intake while you’re taking Brilinta.
+It’s also a good idea to limit your alcohol intake while you’re taking Brilinta.
 Alcohol can raise your risk of serious bleeding events.
-A moderate amount of alcohol (1 or 2 drinks in a day) is likely OK now and then.
-But you should confirm this with your provider.
+A moderate amount of alcohol (1 or 2 drinks in a day) is likely OK now and then, but you should confirm this with your prescriber.
 There may be other reasons they want you to avoid alcohol.

 If you stop taking Brilinta, your risk for blood clots will go up.
-So you shouldn't stop taking it on your own.
-If you’re having bothersome side effects, such as nausea, dizziness or the twice-daily dosing is a problem for you, talk to your provider about other options.
+So you shouldn’t stop taking it on your own.
+It’s generally a well tolerated medication.
+But if you’re having bothersome Brilinta side effects, such as nausea or dizziness, or the twice-daily dosing is a problem for you, talk to your prescriber about other options.
 They can help you safely switch from Brilinta to another treatment option if it’s OK for you to do so.

-There are ways to save on Brilinta, which is only available as a brand-name medication.
-GoodRx can help you navigate between patient assistance programs and copay savings cards to save money on your prescription.
+There are ways to save on Brilinta, which is available as both a brand-name medication as well as a lower-cost generic.
+GoodRx can help you find ways to save, including patient assistance programs and copay savings cards.

 Save with patient assistance programs.
 If you’re uninsured or underinsured, you may be eligible for Brilinta’s patient assistance program, which offers the medication free of cost.

 You don’t have to follow a special diet while taking Brilinta.
-But it’s best to choose heart-healthy food and avoid alcohol and some herbal supplements unless your provider OKs them.
-Brilinta is a lifetime medication for many people.
-So you shouldn’t stop taking it unless your provider tells you to.
+But it’s best to avoid alcohol and large amounts of grapefruit products with it, as they can raise your bleeding risk.
+It’s also best to avoid some herbal supplements unless your prescriber OKs them.
+Some people may only take Brilinta for 1 to 12 months, but it’s a lifetime medication for many people.
+So you shouldn’t stop taking it unless your prescriber tells you to.

 Askgaard, G., et al. (2020).
 Alcohol and risk of non-traumatic bleeding events requiring hospital care in the general population: A prospective cohort study.
 Alcohol.